Driving innovation and accountability in building research funding

 Managing building research funding centrally will enable better alignment with sector and government priorities, supporting stronger outcomes for industry, government, and building owners.

 Under the existing system, the Building Research Association of New Zealand (BRANZ) is the sole recipient of the building research levy.
-While BRANZ delivers valuable research, the new approach will introduce greater transparency, competition, and accountability to maximise value from research funding.
+BRANZ will continue to play an important role in the system and remain an independent organisation.

 Further information on these changes for the sector will be available soon.